maheratashfaraz/RockPaperScissors/README.md

 Virtual game of rock paper scissors, using a camera!

-This repository contains the source code for training the feed-forward neural network as well as the GUI as seen above.
+This repository contains the source code for training the feed-forward neural network using the [Encog](http://www.heatonresearch.com/encog/) library, as well as the GUI as seen above.

 ## Installation